-For a country small in size and population, New Zealand’s online consumer spending is significant, with cross-border retail sales estimating USD1.12 billion in 2017.
+For a country small in size and population, New Zealand’s online consumer spending is significant.
+The country is the 40th largest market for eCommerce with a revenue of USD3 billion in 2019.
 But what makes New Zealand most appealing is how easy it is to do business with.

-For the second year in a row, the World Bank ranked New Zealand as the top country in this category – making it a destination with rich growth opportunities for Australian businesses that have the benefit of being so close.
+The World Bank once again ranked New Zealand as the top country in this category for 2020 – making it a destination with rich growth opportunities for Australian businesses that have the benefit of being so close.

 While we share similarities with our New Zealand neighbours, there are still key differences between both markets.
 Three Australian businesses that have successfully expanded to New Zealand share what they’ve learned.

 Save 15% when you send to New Zealand using a MyPost Business account1 this Christmas.